 Originally scheduled for releas June 12, 2020; production delays due to Covid-19 has pushed the date back to December.
 Video content has yet to be completed, and shooting has been delayed per comments made by Steven Wilson.
 We can only hope that during this downtime Wilson may be able to remix more classic progressive and rock albums!

 Blu-ray with hi-res stereo and surround mixes.
-Also available on vinyl and CD, and Limited Box Set which contains a cassette with demos.
+Also available on vinyl, Cassette, and CD, and Limited Box Set which contains a cassette with demos.

 Sorry, no audio preview is available.